RageLeague/GriftlandsEveryoneDies/README.md

 # GriftlandsEveryoneDies

-"Rich or poor, everybody dies." - Koqy, probably.
+"Rich or poor, everyone dies." - Koqy, probably.

 This mod for Griftlands adds options to remove plot armor, allowing you to break the game.